rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/cloud-service.md

 No.

 We.Retail has dependencies on APIs that are not available in AEM as a Cloud Service so it will not work there.
-Instead, use the WKND Site which is the new AEM reference web site.
+Instead, use the latest [WKND Site](https://github.com/adobe/aem-guides-wknd/releases/) which is the new AEM reference web site implementation.

 ----

 Please report any issues to <a href="mailto:Grp-AEMTechMarketing@adobe.com">Grp-AEMTechMarketing@adobe.com</a>